 Facebook gives you a variety of audience options, but the real question is when to use which one?
 Since today’s blog post is all about prospecting audiences, we are not going to mention all the possible targeting options.

 But hey, don’t worry!
-If you’re just starting and you’re interested in knowing more about Facebook ad targeting, check out this post.
+If you’re just starting and you’re interested in knowing more about Facebook ad targeting, check out all Facebook Audience Options.

 Prospecting audiences include people who aren’t familiar with your product or business in any way.
 When creating a prospecting campaign, you can create Lookalike audiences, Interest-based or Broad audiences.